ozkrleal/5inaRow-support/README.md

 ### Installation

-Run this instructions to install the container in your machine.
+Run these instructions to install the container in your machine.

 ````
 chmod +x /enable.sh